Soumya-Puranikamath/Vlsi-workshop/README.md

 We have succesfully characterized the Inverter, now we should create a LEF file.

 Lab Introduction to Sky130 pdk's and steps to download labs: To download the lab files in the home directory use the command- **wget http://opencircuitdesign.com/open_pdks/archive/drc_tests.tgz**.

-To extract the labs from the zip file use the commandtar** xfz drc_tests.tgz**In the downloaded files .In lab files , .magicrc file act as the start-up script for MAGIC.
+To extract the labs from the zip file use the command **tar xfz drc_tests.tgz**.In the downloaded files .In lab files , **.magicrc** file act as the start-up script for MAGIC.

 ![image](https://github.com/Soumya-Puranikamath/Vlsi-workshop/assets/169351521/e97947c7-9e4d-4f99-ba89-255b2db1b76e)